echoEscape/obsidian/README.md

 ============
 [![GitHub Stars](https://img.shields.io/github/stars/echoEscape/obsidian.svg)](https://github.com/echoEscape/obsidian/stargazers) [![GitHub Issues](https://img.shields.io/github/issues/echoEscape/obsidian.svg)](https://github.com/echoEscape/obsidian/issues) [![Current Version](https://img.shields.io/badge/version-0.0.0-yellow.svg)](https://github.com/IgorAntun/node-chat)

-Obsidian is a 2.5D exploration survival game in which you crashed on an unknown planet. <br>
+Obsidian is a 2.5D exploration survival game in which you have crashed alone on an unknown planet. <br>
 As you gather materials to repair your spaceship you slowly start to realize that your time in this unknown terrain might be limited.

 ---